Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Always a good thing to bring on your hikes and tours with some Band-Aids, antiseptics, pain medicine and other basics in it you may need.
 Don’t let a headache or a scraped knee stop you from exploring!

-I did not include personal items and toiletries in my list, HOWEVER, I wanted to share some items that will help keep your hair healthy despite the sulfur rich Icelandic water in the showers.
-I found that using keratin-based shampoo and conditioner really helps keep your hair soft and shiny on your trip.
+I did not include personal items and toiletries in my list, HOWEVER, I wanted to share some items that will help keep your hair healthy despite the sulfur-rich Icelandic water in the showers.

 If you’re like me and don’t go anywhere without my own hair dryer and flat iron, just make sure they are dual voltage travel ones.